tensorflow/swift/FAQ.md

 * [Why do I get "error: array input is not a constant array of tensors"?](#why-do-i-get-error-array-input-is-not-a-constant-array-of-tensors)
 * [Why do I get "error: internal error generating TensorFlow graph: GraphGen cannot lower a 'send/receive' to the host yet"](#why-do-i-get-error-internal-error-generating-tensorflow-graph-graphgen-cannot-lower-a-sendreceive-to-the-host-yet)
 * [How can I use Python 3 with the Python module?](#how-can-i-use-python-3-with-the-python-module)
+* [Mac] I wrote some code in a Xcode Playground.
+Why is it frozen/hanging?

 ## Why Swift?